vijinho/f3-boilerplate/README.md

 Skeleton PHP Fatfree-framework MVC website codebase.

+**Project Goal:** Be a good and extremely flexible starting-point for implementing any kind of PHP project in F3.

 ## Is this project for you?

 I wrote this project for myself, but if you are thinking to use it, thinking on the points below will help you decide.

+* You want to implement a website using the Fat-Free Framework
 * You need a stable project that can be easily adapted and altered to suit whatever your web development needs are.
+* You need to quickly and easily integrate composer classes into a project structure to get up and running ASAP.
 * You need to write some boilerplate code to add project structure and initialise some commons tasks like config, logging, database connections, set up environments for production and development etc
-* You need to use namepspaces in your project
+* You may want the ability to setup your database connections in the http format - dbms://user:host@server:port/databasename
-* You need to quickly and easily integrate composer classes into a project structure to get up and running ASAP.
+* You may want to easily have a way to attach multiple sqlite databases together to use with f3.
-* You need to have your project configuration split up into different files for the main configuration as have a local override file.
-* You need to make sure that ALL script input is normalised and cleaned.
-* You want to implement a website using the Fat-Free Framework
+* You are thinking to run f3 on the command-line and want to see how it could be done.
+* You are thinking to write an API based on REST/XML responses and would like a starting point for to how to implement it in f3.
+* You would like to see a real-life example of f3 features for render markdown, display geo-location, database connectivity.
 * You want to use f3 features like minify css and js and have these routes set up and ready-to-use.
-* You want to manage your routes in a separate config file.
+* You want to have your project configuration split up into different files for the main configuration as have a local override file.
 * You would like to have your script log how long it took to run and how much memory it used after executing when in 'development' mode.
-* You would like to see a real-life example of how to effectively use and display markdown files in a real-world project.
-* You may want to run f3 on the command-line
+* You need to make sure that ALL script input is normalised and cleaned by default.
-* You may want the ability to setup your database connections in the http format - dbms://user:host@server:port/databasename
+* You want to use namepspaces in your project
-* You may want to easily have a way to attach multiple sqlite databases together.
-* You may wish to write an API based on REST/XML responses and would like a starting point for to how to implement it.

 ## Setup